realworldocaml/book/en/06-variants.md

 This code effectively computes the session id for each underlying message type.
 The repetition in this case isn't that bad, but would become problematic in larger and more complicated examples.
+Also, we had to include code for the `Logon` case, even though it can't actually come up.

 We can improve the code by refactoring our types to explicitly separate the parts that are shared from those that are common.
 The